skip to main content

 1 Available Session

-*The fees quoted are per annum and are payable for each year of the course’s duration.
+* The fees quoted are per annum and are payable for each year of the course’s duration and are subject to additional examination fees as per fees policy.

 Omagh